timescale/docs/timescaledb/tutorials/nfl-analytics/play-visualization.md

 ## Visualize pre-snap positions and player movement
 Interestingly, the NFL data set includes data on player movement within each football play.
 Visualizing the changes in your time-series data can often provide even more insight.
-In this section, we will use `pandas` and `matplotlib` to visually depict a play during the season.
+In this section, we use `pandas` and `matplotlib` to visually depict a play during the season.

 ## Install pandas and matplotlib